MonMon201/Notes/How to make a changelog.md

 # How to make a changelog:

-1. The first and the most simple option:
+1. The first and the most simple way:
 `git log --pretty="- %s" > CHANGELOG.md`

 ### Sources and additional information: